Have you ever thought of automating the process of converting regular fonts to webfonts?

 Here’s what you gonna get:

-So, I hope now you’re convinced.
+So, I hope you like it.
 Go star Marmot on Github.